cuba-platform/masquerade/README.md

 ```
 * Ability to set the value of the element using "property access" syntax

-In Groovy, a getters and setters form what we call a "property", and offers a
+In Groovy, getters and setters form what we call a "property", and offers a
 shortcut notation for accessing and setting such properties.
 So instead of the
 Java-way of calling getters / setters, you can use a field-like access notation: